unicode-org/cldr/docs/ldml/tr35-keyboards.md

 >
 > For hardware layouts, the use of `@modifiers` as an identifier for a layer is sufficient since it is always unique among the set of `layer` elements in each  `form`.
 >
-> This attribute is a list of lists.
+> This attribute value is a list of lists.
 It is a comma-separated (`,`) list of modifier sets, and each modifier set is a space-separated list of modifier components.
 >
 > Each modifier component must match `[A-Za-z0-9]+`.
 Extra whitespace is ignored.
 >